Lewerow/DetailIdentifier/README.md

 =================
 **Installation**
 =================

+You should have the following environment variables defined (if you don't want to have them as environment variables you can pass them directly to CMake script via -DXXX option):
+ * BOOST_ROOT
+ * TURTLE_ROOT (in case you wish to build tests)
+ * JUCE_ROOT

 There are no pre-build binaries, only compilation from sources is supported.
 Assuming you have both OpenCV and Boost properly installed, following steps should be sufficient: